ElektraInitiative/libelektra/doc/decisions/operation_sequences.md

    string "user:/b/foreground"
 ```

-The same behaviour is present in the `logchange` plugin.
+The same behavior is present in the `logchange` plugin.
 Notice its output onto `stdout`:

 ```
 added key: user:/a/brightness